inet-framework/inet/showcases/general/pcaprecording/doc/index.rst

 Goals
 -----

-INET has support for recording PCAP traces from simulations.
-The recording process produces PCAP files that are similar to real-world PCAP traces, so one can use the same tools and techniques for analyzing simulated traffic as used on real traffic, such as Wireshark and tcpdump.
-Knowledge of PCAP can be reused in the context of simulations.
+INET has the capability to record PCAP traces from simulations.
+These PCAP files have the same format as real-world PCAP traces, so that the same tools and techniques used to analyze real traffic can also be applied to simulated traffic.
+This means that popular tools like Wireshark and tcpdump can be leveraged in the context of simulations.

-This showcase contains an example simulation, which generates and records PCAP traces of TCP, UDP, and ICMP traffic, using various physical layer protocols like Ethernet and 802.11.
+This demonstration includes a sample simulation that generates and records PCAP traces of TCP, UDP, and ICMP traffic, using various physical layer protocols such as Ethernet and 802.11.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/general/pcaprecording <https://github.com/inet-framework/inet/tree/master/showcases/general/pcaprecording>`__